GregN94/BackMeUp/README.md

     cd BackMeUp/
     ./install

+To run this script try:

+    BackMeUp [option]

+    e.g, to see help:

+    BackMeUp -h

 Features included in programm:

 -All backups are stored in one major directory defined by User in config file.